Who Am I

 Reading books on investing and savings got me interested in Financial Independence.
 I started investing straight out of university.
 I didn’t have much then but I slowly built up my Freedom Fund as I started my first job.

-Progress was gradual in the beginning but with the help of my new found salary, success in a new business venture and compound interest, I managed to grow my portfolio from a mere RM10,000 to RM345,955.92 from 2013 to 2016.
-And then to RM453,368.44 in 2020.
+Progress was gradual in the beginning but with the help of my newfound salary, success in a new business venture, and compound interest, I managed to grow my portfolio from RM10,000 to RM345,955.92 from 2013 to 2017.
+And then to RM545,778.21 in 2020.
 I must stress that a huge amount of that growth is from my own savings and capital injections.
-The portfolio grew at a CAGR of about 10%.
+The portfolio itself grew at a CAGR of about 10%.

 It wasn’t easy keeping my savings rate above 50% per month.
-I still live with my parents, for the first few years, I didn’t splurge on food and lived well within my means.
+I still live with my parents.
+And for the first few years since I started working, I didn’t splurge on food and lived well within my means.
 With a healthy portfolio and time on my side, I can now afford to ease up and enjoy life a little more.
 My portfolio was built on frugality.

 dividendmagic.com.my